emsesp/EMS-ESP32/README.md

 ## **Features**

-- Support for both ESP8266 and ESP32 modules
+- Compatible with both ESP8266 and ESP32
-- A multi-user secure Web interface (based on React/TypeScript and Material-UI)
+- A multi-user secure web interface to change settings and monitor the data
-- A Console, accessible via Serial and Telnet for controlling and monitoring traffic
+- A console, accessible via Serial and Telnet for more monitoring
-- Native support for Home Assistant [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/)
+- Native support for Home Assistan via [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/)
-- Can be run standalone as an independent Access Point or join an existing WiFi network
+- Can run standalone as an independent WiFi Access Point or join an existing WiFi network
 - Easy first-time configuration via a web Captive Portal
-- Supporting over [70 EMS devices](https://emsesp.github.io/docs/#/Supported-EMS-Devices)  (boilers, thermostats, solar modules, mixing modules, heat pumps, gateways)
+- Support for more than [72 EMS devices](https://emsesp.github.io/docs/#/Supported-EMS-Devices) (boilers, thermostats, solar modules, mixing modules, heat pumps, gateways)

 ## **Screenshots**

-### The WebUI:
+### Web interface:

 | | |
 | --- | --- |
 | <img src="media/web_settings.PNG"> | <img src="media/web_status.PNG"> |
 | <img src="media/web_devices.PNG"> | <img src="media/web_mqtt.PNG"> |

-### The Console:
+### Telnet Console:
 <img src="media/console.PNG" width=80% height=80%>

-### Home Assistant integration:
+### In Home Assistant:
 <img src="media/ha_lovelace.PNG" width=80% height=80%>

 ## **Installing**

-Refer to the [official documentation](https://emsesp.github.io/docs) to how to install the firmware and configure it.
-This is being constantly updated as new features and information are added.
+Refer to the [documentation](https://emsesp.github.io/docs) to how to install the firmware and configure it.
+The documentation is being constantly updated as new features and settings are added.

+You can choose to use an pre-built firmware image or compile the code yourself:

 * [Uploading a pre-built firmware build](https://emsesp.github.io/docs/#/Uploading-firmware)
 * [Building the firmware from source code and flashing manually](https://emsesp.github.io/docs/#/Building-firmware)